Online Kitchen Design Courses and Certificate Programs

 What Topics Will I Study?

 In an online kitchen design or interior design certificate program, you may find yourself learning about computer-aided design (CAD) or hand drafting and how both design types can assist you with your designs.
-Course topics also cover how to deal with space constraints and building codes.
-Most programs also include a course on addressing your clients' needs.
+Course topics also cover the following areas of interest:

 What Other Types of Online Programs are Available?